 While Biring captures the strength of the roosters forced to fight for humans’ pleasures, Abettor brings those pleasures to life through its expressive abstract.
 It shows the cruelty of humans who are willing to do anything for the sake of their own excitement and desire.

 Another piece from the Wajah series is called Entourage IV.
 Painted in 2007, it reveals the portraits of 72 eyeless faces of different features and appearances on small canvases in row.

-The use of the repetition of coloured shapes, textures, and linear directions provides the sense of unity, while the composition of the grid-structured canvases indicate the variety of human personality.
+The use of the repetition of coloured shapes, textures, and linear directions provides a sense of unity, while the composition of the grid-structured canvases indicate the variety of human personalities.

 Yusof now owns a gallery called Tapak Gallery, located in Shah Alam, Selangor where his art collections are exhibited for the visitors’ eye candy.

-In his old days, Yusof continues to paint arts that deal with contemporary issues concerning Malaysian society, such as famine and injustice, the nation’s history, distortions of Asian motifs, and even politics.
+In his older years, Yusof continues to paint pieces that deal with contemporary issues concerning Malaysian society, famine and injustice, the nation’s history, distortions of Asian motifs, and even politics.

 “Every artist has his own flow, and that is why all my works, since the Tari series and the Wayang series, carry social critics.
 The conflicts that I bring forward through abstracts happen in today’s society.” – Yusof Ghani, March 2006.